 As discussed above, individuals develop analogous structures independently and at different times.
 All creatures evolved wings to overcome the same evolutionary problem: how to fly through the air.
 However, all of them evolved wings on different occasions throughout history.

-Insects were the first to develop these structures, propelling their bodies and making it through the air.
+Insects were the first to develop these structures, propelling their bodies and making them through the air.
 They make it possible by using parts of their exoskeletons to pass air through.
 After millions of years, reptiles learned the same thing.
 Pterosaurs developed a skin membrane between their finger and ankle bones that made them able to propel through the air.
 Millions of years later, these structures were separately evolved by dinosaurs for flight – using their feathers, which were developed to keep warm to propel them into the sky.
 Eventually, these small feathered dinosaurs evolved into birds.
 (See figure 1) Certain mammals, such as bats, also evolved anatomical features to enable flight.
 Various fossil records of wings with analogous structures have been found.
 They implicate different ancestral origins and yet they served a similar function.

 Platypus evolved some biological structures to solve the problem of gathering food like fish, duck, or other aquatic plants from water.
 When its first sample was sent to the British Museum, they tried to pry those structures apart, assuming they were fake.
 The scientists believed that the duck’s bill had stuck on the body of a beaver-like animal.
 Both ducks and platypi do not share a common ancestor and do not even evolve in the same era.
 However, they evolved similar solutions when they moved from land to water.